Robomikel/Steam-Server-Manager/README.md

 - Servers install in the location of Steam-Server-Manager folder.
 - Before install you can change the server install directory to the location you want.
 [Wiki](https://github.com/Robomikel/Steam-Server-Manager/wiki/Custom-Backup-and-ServerFiles-Directories)
-- If you have an existing  Server folder.
-Put the Server Folder (Only Server files) in the Steam-Server-Manager Folder or use above method to point to directory.
+- If you have an existing  Server folder or Steamcmd use [Wiki](https://github.com/Robomikel/Steam-Server-Manager/wiki/Existing-Server-Files-and-Steamcmd-folder)
-- If you have an existing  steamcmd Folder.
-Remove the ServerFiles from SteamCMD and put SteamCMD folder in root of Steam-Server-Manager.
-Folder Named "SteamCMD"

 # Console Menu
 Displays in console menu.
 Interactive Console Menu for SSM.